ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-stage2-section}

-The messages in this stage pertain to the sender gateway providing the recipient gateway with a signed assertion that the asset in the origin network has been locked or disabled and under the control of the sender gateway.
+The messages in this stage pertain to the sender gateway providing the recipient gateway with a signed assertion that the asset in the origin asset network has been locked or disabled and under the control of the sender gateway.

 In the following, the sender gateway takes the role of the client